 If you are reading this, maybe your body is keeping score too.

-Maybe you do not call it trauma.
-Maybe it’s just stress, difficulty, the ordinary accumulation of a hard life.
+Maybe you call it something else.
+Maybe it is just stress, difficulty, the ordinary accumulation of a hard life.
 But if your shoulders live near your ears and your sleep fractures into vigilance and your capacity for joy has narrowed into something you can barely remember, van der Kolk’s book might matter to you.

 Here’s what I want you to know, from eighteen days into this experiment:

-Your body’s responses are not weakness.
+Your body’s responses are adaptations, never weakness.
 They are adaptations.
 They helped you survive something.
-The problem isn’t that you developed them.
-The problem is that you might no longer need them, but they’re still running.
+The challenge lies in having developed them.
+The deeper challenge is that you may no longer need them, but they are still running.

 Healing happens through the body.
 Understanding why you feel the way you feel is valuable.
-But the nervous system needs new experiences, not just new insights.
-It needs to feel safe, not just know it.
+But the nervous system needs new experiences, beyond new insights alone.
+It needs to feel safe, to experience safety in the body rather than merely know it.

 Time and salt transform things.
-Healing does not follow schedules.
+Healing follows its own schedule, never ours.
 But the body that has been keeping a difficult score can learn to keep a different one.

 This Evening